 All-Natural Bug Bite and Sting Balm

-- 4-ounce jar
+- One 4-ounce jar or several smaller containers

 - In a small pan, melt shea butter, avocado oil, and beeswax.
 Stir well.

 - Let cool slightly, then pour into small jars or lip balm containers.
-Makes 5 ounces of balm.
+Let cool completely.

 1. Givol O, et al. A systematic review of Calendula officinalis extract for wound healing.
 Wound Repair Regen.
 2019.

 2. Carson CF, et al. Melaleuca alternifolia (tea tree) oil: a review of antimicrobial and other medicinal properties.
 Clin Microbiol Rev. 2006.

 3. Cardia GFE, et al. Effect of Lavender (Lavandula angustifolia) essential oil on acute inflammatory response.
 Evid Based Complement Alternat Med.
 2018.